ansleybrown1337/Intro-to-coding-in-R/README.md

  Short crashcourse to get started with coding in R using R studio as an IDE and sample water quality data.

+ Prior to starting this training, please first [install R](https://www.r-project.org/) and also [R Studio](https://posit.co/download/rstudio-desktop/#download) on your computer.
+Bonus points if you look at any of the helpful material in the “Links” folder!

  Contents:
  - Code folder: example R code to use for learning
  - Data folder: example data to practice importing into R